 - Professor of Biostatistics, Indiana University School of Medicine

-With more than 30 years of experience in biomedical informatics, Dr. Umberto Tachinardi has a history of successfully developing and implementing health informatics technologies in organizations of all sizes.
+Dr. Umberto Tachinardi began serving as interim president and CEO of Regenstrief Institute December 6, 2021.
+With decades of experience in biomedical informatics, Dr. Tachinardi has a history of successfully developing and implementing health informatics technologies in organizations of all sizes.

+Before joining Regenstrief, he was responsible for building and operating University of Wisconsin (UW) Health’s translational research resources such as data warehouses and new functions in the electronic health record systems.
 Dr. Tachinardi served as the associate dean for biomedical informatics at the School of Medicine and Public Health, University of Wisconsin-Madison and as the chief research information officer at UW Health in Madison, Wisconsin.
-He was responsible for building and operating UW Health’s translational research resources such as data warehouses and new functions in the electronic health record systems.